chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) The power of vows of Buddhas and Bodhisattvas is incredible...
 125

-(3) The virtues of reciting teachers build confidence...
+(3) The virtues of reciting teachers builds confidence...
 126

 2. The kindness of reciting a teacher inspires respect. . . .
 127